A few years ago, I did some research about the benefits of chamomile. Since then, I have always had this herb in my kitchen.

-Don’t allow the sun to take its toll on your chamomile flowers.
+Please don’t allow the sun to take its toll on your chamomile flowers.
 Sunlight can discolor your flowers and reduce their oil composition.

 - Warm Things Up

 A temperature in the range of 81° to 86°F (around 27° to 30°C) is ideal in this process.
-People usually use the attic for this reason, but you can choose any other space if the temperature is warm enough.
+People often use the attic for this reason, but you can choose any other space if the temperature is warm enough.

 - Low Humidity and Proper Air Circulation